May 19-21, 2017 — Opening Weekend at Hill Hold

 Join the Friends of Hill Hold for their annual fundraising “Herb Day Lecture and Luncheon.”
 The lecture is at 10:00am at the Skea Lodge.
 This year’s speaker is Master Gardener Cecilia Lillard.
 Cecilia’s presentation will be on herb themed window boxes.

 Guests will enjoy a fabulous 3 course, herb inspired luncheon catered by the Eagle’s Nest under a tent on the front lawn of Hill-Hold Historic Homestead.
 There will also be door prizes, silent auction, raffle and shopping.
+SOLD OUT.

 Brick House is closed for tours for the season.
 Please check our holiday events.